Americans with Disabilities Act Financing Program

 California Small Businesses that meet the following criteria are eligible for the CalCAP/ADA Program:

-- Has a total annual gross income from all sources of less than five million dollars ($5,000,000).
+- Has 30 or few full-time equivalent employees OR a has a total annual gross income from all sources of less than five million dollars ($5,000,000).

 - Facilities with 10,000 or less square feet.